2019 Macau Grand Prix: Background and entry list

-The replacement of the series' outdated Dallara F317 car with the more powerful Dallara F3 2019 prompted organisers to make minor upgrades to the Guia Circuit from an FIA Grade 3 homologation to a Grade 2.
-Former FIA race director Charlie Whiting and circuit organisers had expressed their desire for such as change in May 2019.
-They moved the inside wall at Lisboa turn in order to direct vehicles away from its apex kerb and towards a widened run-off area, in response to a major accident involving Flörsch, Daruvala and Sho Tsuboi in the 2018 race.
+The replacement of the series' outdated Dallara F317 car with the more powerful Dallara F3 2019 prompted organisers to upgrade the Guia Circuit from an FIA Grade 3 to a Grade 2 homologation.
+Former FIA race director Charlie Whiting and circuit organisers indicated a desire for such a shift in May 2019.
+They moved the inside wall at Lisboa turn to guide cars away from its apex kerb and towards a widened run-off area, in response to a major accident involving Flörsch, Daruvala and Sho Tsuboi in the 2018 race.
 The corner's fencing was supported by a second row of fences on the Hotel Lisboa grounds, a tyre wall was installed, and a photographer's area that had halted Flörsch's car was dismantled.
 The Reservoir and Mandarin Bend corners were realigned and retrofitted with SAFER barriers.
-TecPro energy-absorbing walls were installed at the San Francisco, Hospital and Fisherman's Bend turns and foam-protection technologies were implemeneted at several places on the track.
+TecPro energy-absorbing walls were erected at the San Francisco, Hospital, and Fisherman's Bend bends, while foam-protection technologies were implemented throughout the track.

-Pirelli became the event's tyre supplier for the second time after 2016.
+Pirelli supplied tyres for the event for the second time after 2016.
 Cars were installed with drag reduction system (DRS), an adjustable flap at the back of each car that helps with overtaking when activated, at Macau for the first time.
 It had one activation zone for the race: on the straight between the Mandarin Oriental Bend and Lisboa corners.
-Per the regulations of the FIA Formula 3 Championships, cars had to be within a second of the other to use the system.
+The FIA Formula 3 Championship rules required entrants to be within a second of each other in order to use DRS.
 An electronic flag system was implemented and elevated for the first time in ten areas of the circuit to complement the existing flags waved by track marshals.
-The sections were determined by the FIA, the Macau Grand Prix Committee and multiple governmental departments of Macau with an objective of expanding its deployment in the future.
+The sections were chosen by the FIA, the Macau Grand Prix Committee, and numerous Macau government ministries, with the goal of expanding its deployment in the future.
 The Government of Macau's Civil Aviation Authority barred all unmanned aircraft from flying during the race weekend to improve safety and prevent hindrances.